Robert Chuter: Film

 While at Swinburne Film and Television School, Chuter produced student films including In from the Sea, XOS: A Cry for Help, Tax, Letting Go and Killer Zombies.
 He worked on various short films as production assistant, casting and costume designer including Laughing with Joe, Paradise Taxi, Oedipus Tex, The Search of the Golden Boomerang, Jacob's Dream, The Uniform, Best Wishes for the Baby's Arrival, Inverted Kiss (unfinished) and Jacob's Dream.

 He directed the 2015 feature The Dream Children co-produced by Chuter and Christopher Pender.
 He had previously directed a stage version, written by Julia Britton, for Fly-On-The-Wall Theatre and La Mama Theatre in 2009.
-He was co-producer and production manager on Dale Crawford's feature Lilith (aka Insomnia City) and currently in post production of the feature film of Alex Broun's "A Beautiful Request".
+He was co-producer and production manager on Dale Crawford's award-winning feature Lilith (aka Insomnia City).

 Exhibitions

 Chuter produced, hosted, directed and curated events with artists such as Kent Morris on The Double Infant and The Kitchen Child, Josie Wadelton on Defaced: The Exhibition in 2010 and Anthony Breslin (and other artists) on In Good Company and with Breslin on St. Kaleidoscopia in 2023 and Love Bug Lane in 2024.